 - Emissions transport contributed 31% of the region's total carbon emissions in 2015/16, in Tauranga City this proportion rises to 63%.
-The Bay of Plenty Regional Council and several city and district councils in the region have signed the New Zealand Local Government Leaders' Climate Change Declaration 2017, which includes commitments to reduce greenhouse gas emissions in the transport sector. - •Volcanic and seismic activity the region is bisected by the Taupo Volcanic Zone, meaning it is affected by earthquakes and volcanic eruptions, including submarine and island volcanoes to the northeast of New Zealand. - Extreme weather events weather events having the greatest potential impact on the region are ex-tropical cyclones originating to the north of the country, bringing heavy rainfall and high winds. - Flooding parts of the region are particularly vulnerable to frequent flooding.
+The Bay of Plenty Regional Council and several city and district councils in the region have signed the New Zealand Local Government Leaders' Climate Change Declaration 2017, which includes commitments to reduce greenhouse gas emissions in the transport sector.
+New Zealand has also ratified the Paris Agreement under the United Nations Framework Convention on Climate Change and has committed to reduce greenhouse gas emissions by 30% below 2005 levels by 2030.
+To meet this commitment, the Government has commenced work on a Zero Carbon Act with the goal of transitioning New Zealand to a net zero emissions economy by 2050. - •Volcanic and seismic activity the region is bisected by the Taupo Volcanic Zone, meaning it is affected by earthquakes and volcanic eruptions, including submarine and island volcanoes to the northeast of New Zealand. - Extreme weather events weather events having the greatest potential impact on the region are ex-tropical cyclones originating to the north of the country, bringing heavy rainfall and high winds.

+•Flooding - parts of the region are particularly vulnerable to frequent flooding.
 Severe floods have occurred in 2004, 2005, 2011, 2012 and 2017.
 The 2004 floods affected several thousand people across the eastern Bay of Plenty, while the impacts of the 2017 event centred on Edgecumbe.

-• Coastal hazards - severe weather events are increasing the frequency and impacts of storm surge, coastal erosion and inundation.
-The Bay of Plenty coastline is exposed to tsunami risk generated from a number of local and distant sources.

-- •Climate change and sea level rise rising temperatures are altering New Zealand's wind patterns, which is also affecting rainfall.
+- Coastal hazards severe weather events are increasing the frequency and impacts of storm surge, coastal erosion and inundation.
+The Bay of Plenty coastline is exposed to tsunami risk generated from a number of local and distant sources. - •Climate change and sea level rise rising temperatures are altering New Zealand's wind patterns, which is also affecting rainfall.
 Heavy rainfall events, flooding, and droughts are occurring more frequently, and the impacts of tropical storms are intensifying.
 While sea levels are rising, the rate at which they will rise in the future is uncertain. - Network resilience parts of the region's transport system are particularly susceptible to natural hazard events, which frequently affect the availability of the network. - Water quality proposals to improve freshwater quality will have implications for the use of productive rural land and urban stormwater treatment.